 Policy: Support Mars Hill’s brand as the “healthiest place to live” in the County.
 See II.
-Economy 8.e.
+Economy 9.e.

 Expand and connect the various recreation trails in the community to create new destinations and attractions for tourists, travelers and new and existing residents.
 Identify, improve connections with the Town’s trail system, and promote the International Appalachian Trail system in Mars Hill.

+Work with major employers to provide car pool and/or other ride share services as well as to support the efforts of the Aroostook Regional Transportation Service.
+Seek grant funds, use municipal bonding and other authorities, as appropriate.

+Ensure that Town maintenance and construction projects (i.e., culverts) are undertaken in ways that do not inadvertently impede the passage of fish and wildlife.

 GOAL: Manage Town’s finances to ensure adequate investment in road maintenance.